DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Successful requests will return a response body with updates included.

-For more detailed information see the specifications for this [update an ECF partnership endpoint](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-put).
+For more detailed information see the specifications for this [update a partnership endpoint](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-put).

 #### Example request body: